HighRatedMayank/portfolio-cli/README.md

-# 🚀 Interactive Terminal Portfolio
+# 🚀 Interactive CLI Portfolio

 > **"I tell people I'm a developer, and they believe me !!"** 😉